Nazanin Nour

-Nazanin Nour (نازنین نور, alternatively romanized as Nāzanin Nūr; /fa/) is an Iranian-American actress, model and writer.
+Nazanin Nour (نازنین نور, alternatively romanized as Nāzanin Nūr; /fa/ born January 3, 1982) is an Iranian-American actress, model and writer.
 She has appeared on several television films and shows, including Madam Secretary.
-She is one of the judges of the first season of Persia's Got Talent, the Persian spin-off of the British talent show Got Talent, produced in Stockholm, Sweden.
+She was one of the judges of the TV show Persia's Got Talent, the Persian spin-off of the British talent show Got Talent, produced in Stockholm, Sweden.

-Personal life
+Early life and education

 Nour was born to Iranian parents in Arlington County, Virginia, but is now based in Los Angeles County, California.
+She is of Lur descent.
+She attended George Mason University.

+Career

-She is also a social activist and took over Ellen DeGeneres's Instagram on 1 October 2022 to share stories in solidarity with the Iranian people during the protests caused by the death of Mahsa Amini.
+Nour is also a social activist and took over Ellen DeGeneres's Instagram on 1 October 2022 to share stories in solidarity with the Iranian people during the popular uprisings caused by the murder of Mahsa Amini.